meistdan/mitsuba-tsvbrdf/README.md

 # Mitsuba - TSVBRDF
-A modified version of the <a href="https://github.com/mitsuba-renderer/mitsuba">Mitsuba</a> renderer customized for the Spatio-Temporal BRDFs project.
+A modified version of the <a href="https://github.com/mitsuba-renderer/mitsuba">Mitsuba</a> renderer customized for the <a href="https://www.sciencedirect.com/science/article/abs/pii/S0097849321000431">Spatio-Temporal BRDFs</a> project.

 ## Usage
 The projects is implemented as a BSDF plugin that can be used like other BSDF plugins.